Programme/Approved Electives for 2023/24

 Description of Module Assessment

-Presentation on an aspect of tropical ecologyWhile at University Sains Malaysia students will give a group presentation to peers and staff on an aspect of tropical ecology.
-Students will be awarded a group mark by Keele tutors.2: Report weighted 70%
+Presentation on a research topic within tropical ecologyWhile at University Sains Malaysia students will give individual presentation to peers and staff on a research aspect of tropical ecology.
+Students will be awarded marks by Keele tutors.
+Presentations will be 15 minutes.2: Workbook weighted 10%

 Individual project write-upStudents will carry out a short group project while on the field course.
 They will then produce an individual report on this project during semester 1 of Level 6.
-The report will be up to 4000 words and supported by group tutorials.3: Workbook weighted 10%
+The report will be up to 3000 words and supported by group tutorials.